-Saving webcam images from a website using a bash script on your Mac (or other UNIX based system).
+Saving webcam images from a website to do kiln logging, using a bash script on your Mac (or other UNIX based system).

 Continue reading “Saving webcam images from a website?!”